Abbey Hall is the perfect location for a special event - birthdays, weddings, dance, music, drama or just socialising.

 The historic town of Eye is a thriving market town with a great pub, post office, bank, butchers and all the shops you need.
 There are lots of options for accommodation nearby and transport links are good for roads or rail.
 Diss is 3 miles away, with 1.5 hour links to London Liverpool Street.
 We are just off the A140 20 miles from both Ipswich and Norwich.

 Early summer roses fill the courtyard with fragrant colour.

-Our lovely Abbey Hut shares the south field with views across the meadows to the church, and is available on Airbnb.
+Our lovely Abbey Hut shares the south field with views across the meadows to the church, and is available to rent on Airbnb.